robertnick04/flask-ml-az-serverless/README.md

 # Overview
 This project titled 'Building a CI/CD Pipeline' project is part of the 'DevOps Engineer for Microsoft Azure' Udacity nanodegree program.

-The objective of the python application in this project is to predict housing prices in Boston.
+The objective of this project is to :

+A. Create an Azure pipeline.

+B. Deploy the python app (provided in the project resource) in Azure cloud.

+C. Test and validate that the pipeline deploys the code changes.

 The following steps will implement the task of building a CI/CD pipeline:
+Note: The goal of the python application in this project is to predict housing prices in Boston.

+1. Create a github repository and upload the starter code to it.
+2. Create a workflow using Github Actions and deploy the app in Azure cloud.
-Deploying the app in Azure Cloud Shell
+3. Create a CI/CD pipeline in Azure DevOps and deploy the app using Azure pipeline in Azure App service.
-Deploying the app as an Azure App Service
-Creating Github Actions
+4. Run Flask app and validate the results (prediction).
+5. Perform load test using locust and note the results.

-Code changes committed to the GitHub repo would trigger automated code testing using GitHub Actions.
-A pipeline has been created in Azure DevOps, and the updated code is also automatically tested in Azure DevOps and deployed to the Azure App Service.
+6. Make sure Code changes committed to the GitHub repo would trigger automated code deployment.

 ### High level Architecure